Liam Finn

-Liam Mullane Finn (born 24 September 1983) is a New Zealand singer and musician.
+Liam Mullane Finn (born 24 September 1983) is a New Zealand singer-songwriter.
 Born in Melbourne, Australia, he moved to New Zealand as a child.
 He is the son of musicians Sharon (Johnson) and Neil Finn.
 In 2020, he joined his father's band, Crowded House.

 Personal life

 His father, Neil Finn, wrote the song "Our Day" (on the 1983 Split Enz album Conflicting Emotions) about Liam prior to his birth.

 Liam Finn married his long-term partner, Janina Percival, in June 2015.
 They have two sons.

 Career

 Liam Finn co-founded and performed with the band Betchadupa from 1997 to 2006, who released several albums and EPs between 2000 and 2004.

 He has a solo career as a multi-instrumentalist playing drums, keyboards and guitar and singing over loop tracks, composing songs on stage and on live streams.

 Liam Finn also records and tours with Crowded House and as of 2024 both he and his brother Elroy Finn are members of the band along with their father Neil Finn, touring the UK, Ireland, Europe, USA, Australia and New Zealand.